-There is another approach to change the text styles in Windows 10, yet it is advised that you make a re-establish point before you proceed.
-This because irreversible harm is probable if you don’t do it appropriately.
+There is another approach to changing the text styles in Windows 10, yet it is advised that you make a re-establish point before you proceed.
+This is because irreversible harm is probable if you don’t do it appropriately.

-First of all open Control Panel from Start Menu.
-Now click on Appearance and Personalization option and then Font option.
+First of all, open Control Panel from Start Menu.
+Now click on the Appearance and Personalization option and then the Font option.

 There you can see various fonts available in your system.
 Just note down the font name that you like.

-Open Notepad and paste following registry code in it.
+Open Notepad and paste the following registry code into it.

 Windows Registry Editor Version 5.00 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Fonts] "Segoe UI (TrueType)"="" "Segoe UI Bold (TrueType)"="" "Segoe UI Bold Italic (TrueType)"="" "Segoe UI Italic (TrueType)"="" "Segoe UI Light (TrueType)"="" "Segoe UI Semibold (TrueType)"="" "Segoe UI Symbol (TrueType)"="" [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontSubstitutes] "Segoe UI"="FontName"

-Replace FontName with the name of font that you selected in previous steps.
+Replace FontName with the name of the font that you selected in the previous steps.

-In notepad go to File and then Save As option.
-Select All Files from drop down and save the file with any name having .reg extension.
+In notepad, go to File and then Save As option.
+Select All Files from the drop-down and save the file with any name having a .reg extension.

-Now double click on the saved file and then Yes to add info to registry.
+Now double click on the saved file and then Yes to add info to the registry.